photobooth-app/photobooth-docs/docs/index.md

 - :stopwatch:{ .lg .middle } __Set up in 5 minutes__

-    Install the [`photobooth-app`](https://pypi.org/project/photobooth-app/) using pip to get up and running in minutes!
+    Install the [`photobooth-app`](https://pypi.org/project/photobooth-app/) to get up
+    and running in minutes!
+If you have never used Python before, no worries, there is a complete installation guide available!

     [:octicons-arrow-right-24: Installation](./setup/installation.md)